 The University of Cape Coast was established in October 1962 and started off as a University College but later attained the status of a full and independent institution fully accredited with the authority to confer its own degrees, diplomas, and certificates.

 It is one of the top-ranking universities in Ghana established with the aim to generate highly skilled and qualified individuals in education who will offer good leadership and enlightenment to the people of Ghana and to meet the manpower needs of the country’s accelerated education programme.
 The University of Cape Coast is ranked one of the top 10 Ghanaian universities due to its track record in research and training and also for producing highly successful individuals across the globe.

 2. Kwame Nkrumah University of Science & Technology

-Kwame Nkrumah University of Science & Technology (KNUST) was founded Kwame Nkrumah, and established in 1952 and since it started off as a University in Ghana, It has been on record as a first class University in Ghana.
-KNUST is a globally recognized university for being the premier centre of excellence in Africa for teachings in Science and Technology, research and entrepreneurship training in Science and Technology for development of Ghana and Africa.
+Kwame Nkrumah University of Science & Technology (KNUST) was founded by Kwame Nkrumah, and established in 1952.
+Since it started off as a University in Ghana, KNUST has been on record as a first-class university in Ghana.
+It is a globally recognized university for being the premier centre of excellence in Africa for teachings, research, and entrepreneurship training in science and technology which are targeted at the development of Ghana and Africa.